caprenter/bingley-music-town/docs/_organisations/bingley_singing_for_fun.md

 ---
 name: Bingley Singing For Fun
 logo: Bingley_Singing_for_Fun.png
+image: BingleySingingForFun.jpg
 type: music-group
 member: true
-short-description: 'Bingley Singing For Fun - no experience needed and all voices are welcome.
+short-description: 'No experience needed and all voices are welcome.
 Meets once a week at Bingley Arts Centre.

   '
 description: "Bingley Singing For Fun - no experience needed and all voices are welcome.